jano-may-ball/website/site/content/sponsors.md

 * Translation management by [Lokalise](https://lokalise.co)
 * License management by [FOSSA](https://fossa.com)

-<small>All product names, logos, and brands are property of their respective owners and are used with
+All product names, logos, and brands used are not us - but we did ask before using them.
-permission.
-Such use do not imply endorsement by them, or of them.</small>
+The fact that we included their names and logos does not mean that they endorsed us.
+Although we think our sponsors are pretty cool, we can't make any guarantees about the quality of their offerings, or that these offerings would necessarily be fit for your use.